 Choose a workspace from the top right corner and a channel to integrate our Slack app.
-By clicking on Allow integration will be completed and will get a acknowledgement on the selected channel, this is where you'll be getting all your notifications.
+By clicking on Allow, integration will be completed and will get a acknowledgement on the selected channel, this is where you'll be getting all your notifications.

-Note: We suggest you to create your own Slack Workspace so that you won't spam with notifications on a public workspace.
+Important: We suggest you to create your own Slack Workspace so that you won't spam with notifications on a public workspace.
+Or you can choose your DM instead if you don't want to create a new workspace.